ggez/ggez/docs/FAQ.md

 Sure!  ggez doesn't include such a thing itself, since it's more or less out of scope for this, but it is specifically designed to make it easy to Lego together with other tools.
 The [game template](https://github.com/ggez/game-template) repo demonstrates how to use ggez with `specs` for ECS, `warmy` for resource loading, and other nice crates.

+# If I write X, will you include it in ggez?

+Maybe, if it's something that fits in with ggez's goals: a simple and flexible 2D game framework with a LÖVE-ish API, which provides all the basics you need in one package without dictating too much about the more complicated tools.

+Examples of things that would be included:

+ * Sprite batches -- extension of existing functionality, follows LÖVE's example, large performance win
+ * Glyph cache -- replaces existing functionality with a more capable version, large performance win
+ * Sound mixer -- Follows LÖVE's example, fundamental functionality that should be provided, not tool-specific

+Examples of things that would not be included:

+ * Map loader for the Tiled map editor -- No reason we should force a user into a particular tool format
+ * Sprite animation engine -- Makes assumptions about the sort of game the user will create, easily made its own crate
+ * GUI library -- A large and complicated problem, and it doesn't need to be part of ggez to solve the problem

+Part of the goal of this sort of setup is to make it easy for people to write more sophisticated tools atop ggez!
+By all means, write your Tiled map loader or your aseprite sprite loader!
+Submit a PR to add it to the `docs/Projects.md` file!
+We'd love to have an ecosystem of awesome tools.

+One favor to ask: If you're making a crate to do `foo`, please don't name it `ggez-foo`.
+It makes it harder to search for ggez on crates.io and get things that are officially supported by the maintainers, such as `ggez-goodies`.
+For an example, search for `gfx` on `crates.io` and see how messy the results are.

+For a fuller discussion of this, see [issue #373](https://github.com/ggez/ggez/issues/373).